dwmkerr/boxes/README.md

 `Argument of type...
 Types of property '...' are incompatible`

 Typically occurs if AWS SDK packages are not at the exact same number as the `@ask-sdk/types` version number.
 Update the package.json to use exactly the same version between all `@aws-sdk` libraries.
-Occassionally these libraries are still incompatible, in this case downgrade to a confirmed version that works such as `3.10.0`.
+Occasionally these libraries are still incompatible, in this case downgrade to a confirmed version that works such as `3.10.0`.

 ## TODO